dineshkummarc/metrocat.org/_posts/2005-11-10-what-do-you-mean-4-weeks-left.markdown

 title: What Do You Mean, 4 Weeks Left !?!?
 date: 2005-11-10
 author: Anna
-tags:
+categories:
 - Wee-Watkins
 ---

 Monday marked 36 weeks that the Bean and I have spent together.
 Although in all fairness, I am the only one who has actually been aware that there are two of us.
 Especially whenever one of us kicks me in the spleen.

 But soon enough we will be able to look each other in the eye, and see what all of this mother/daughter relationship fuss is about.